Race caller: Other sports

-NEW ZEALAND
+New Zealand

 Both on-course and radio broadcasts of New Zealand races commenced prior to World War II.

 Bruce Clarkson, the pioneer of radio broadcasts, called his first race for the Banks Peninsula Racing Club at Motukarara in 1937.
 Spanning 31 years, he called the thoroughbred races at Riccarton and Trentham and the harness races at Addington Raceway.

 Another long time caller in the Canterbury region was Reon Murtha, who broadcast his first race at Reefton in 1960.
-In a 47 year career, he called at Riccarton Park and Addington Raceway.
+In a 47-year career, he called at Riccarton Park and Addington Raceway.
 He was a familiar voice of Radio NZ.
 Murtha was made a member of the New Zealand Order of Merit in 2004.

 Alby Gain was the caller at Alexandra Park harness racing in Auckland for 27 years, after replacing Reg Clapp in 1983.
 George Simon succeeded him in 1983.

-Keith Haub was the resident caller at Auckland's Ellerslie Racecourse from 1997 - 2004.
+Keith Haub was the resident caller at Auckland's Ellerslie Racecourse from 1997 to 2004.
 Haub had called in Vancouver for two years before being employed at Ellerslie.
-Haub called many overseas races, including the Melbourne Cup and the WS Cox Plate in Australia.
-He called in the US and provided the first English language call of the Japan Cup in 1983.
+Haub called many overseas races, including the Melbourne Cup and the W.S.
+Cox Plate in Australia.
+He called in the U.S. and provided the first English language call of the Japan Cup in 1983.

 George Simon is one of New Zealand's best known race callers currently.
-He called at Kranji Racecourse, Singapore for three years before returning to New Zealand.
+He called at Kranji Racecourse in Singapore, for three years before returning to New Zealand.

-SOUTH AFRICA
+South Africa

 One of the earliest South African callers was Ernie Duffield.

-Former South African caller, Trevor Denman, became internationally known as the voice of Santa Anita Racecourse, California, from 1983-2016.
-Denman had called at Clairwood, Greyville and Scottville in South Africa before moving to the US.
+Former South African caller, Trevor Denman, became internationally known as the voice of Santa Anita Park in Arcadia, California, from 1983 to 2016.
+Denman had called at Clairwood, Greyville, and Scottville in South Africa before moving to the United States.

-Other South African callers of note include Alistair Cohen at Johannesburg, Johan Malherbe at Cape Town and Craig and Sheldon Peters at Durban.
+Other South African callers of note include Alistair Cohen at Johannesburg, Johan Malherbe at Cape Town, and Craig and Sheldon Peters at Durban.

+United States

+The earliest known race calls occurred with megaphones long before the Public address system existed.
+In horse racing, the most well-known gentlemen was Jack Adler who started getting involved in racing as early as 1877 as a teenager.
+The Guttenberg Racetrack in North Bergen, New Jersey, had an official announcer who broke down providing a segue to announcing for Adler in the early 1890s.
+He was famous for the phrase "ALLLLLLL Right!!!"
+In auto racing, Frederick William Burns gets the nod.

+In November 1900, he was the announcer at the very first New York Auto Show in Manhattan.
+His announcing career goes back to bicycle racing in the late 19th century when he became well known as the first professional megaphoner.
+Fred Burns was the first announcer of any kind in athletics dating back to 1884 and Staten Island Athletic Club games.
+As an aside, Jack Adler and Fred Burns were friends, worked in boxing together and even announced baseball as a tandem for the New York Giants.